Cholar Dal

 Lid of the cooker closed.

-Once cooked, remove the cooker from heat and let the pressure release naturally.
+Once cooked, remove the cooker from the heat and let the pressure release naturally.

 Open the lid of the cooker.
 The dal should not be mushy after cooking.
-It should still hold its shape but is cooked well.
+It should still hold its shape, but should be cooked well.

 Cooked dal.